Type of qualification

 Gain an advanced knowledge and understanding of creative and technical processes, including sound and music recording, editing, and mixing.
 Students will also advance their knowledge of audio production for interactive platforms.

-Centering on a particular aspect of screen arts at an advanced level, this course focuses on digital platforms or technologies to result in professional standard outputs that demonstrate creativity and/or innovation.
+This course focuses on a particular aspect or aspects of creative arts.
 Offerings change from year to year and the course may not be offered in a particular year.

 View full course detailsFees and scholarships